 Data Management Plan

-overview
+Overview

-Information Management (IM) is an integral component of the CAP research program with the overarching goals of: (1) supporting data acquisition; (2) archiving well-structured and -documented research data in long-term data repositories for the benefit of the scientific community, decision makers, and public; (3) enabling and promoting dataset discovery and access; and (4) providing leadership and education on sound data management.
+Information Management (IM) is an integral component of the CAP research program with the overarching goals of: 1) supporting data acquisition; 2) archiving well-structured and -documented research data in long-term data repositories for the benefit of the scientific community, decision makers, and public; 3) enabling and promoting dataset discovery and access; and 4) providing leadership and education on sound data management.
 CAP maintains high standards for data archival and documentation, adhering to all NSF and LTER Network data policies, to ensure the quality of the scientific data and metadata produced.
-CAP employs a diverse array of tools and technologies to make data resources discoverable and useful, including encoding rich metadata in the Ecological Metadata Language (EML) metadata schema and archiving data in the Environmental Data Initiative (EDI) data repository.
+CAP employs a diverse array of tools and technologies to make data resources discoverable and useful, including encoding rich metadata using the Ecological Metadata Language (EML) schema and archiving data in the Environmental Data Initiative (EDI) data repository.
 The Information Manager stays abreast of developing technologies and approaches to IM, and incorporates beneficial innovations into a continually evolving and improving IM system that supports the aforementioned IM goals.
-The Information Manager works with CAP investigators and staff in a variety of capacities to address data management throughout the knowledge-generating enterprise—from research design to data publication, and education.
+The Information Manager works with CAP investigators and staff in a variety of capacities to address data management throughout the knowledge-generating enterprise—from research design to data publication to education.
 CAP is an active contributor to IM at the LTER Network level and broader data-management community.

-resources
+Resources

-Personnel: The CAP Information Manager (S. Earl) is supported at 0.5 FTE by CAP as the Information Manager, and 0.5 FTE as a Research Data Manager for the Knowledge Enterprise at Arizona State University (ASU).
-S. Earl brings a combination of ecological research experience and data-management knowledge to the project, and most of his time is devoted to addressing CAP’s data-management needs.
-S. Earl is the central point of contact and primary overseer of information resources for the program.
+Personnel: The CAP Information Manager (Stevan Earl) is supported at 0.5 FTE by CAP as the Information Manager, and 0.5 FTE as a Research Data Manager for the Knowledge Enterprise (the SRO) at Arizona State University (ASU, see the Facilities, Equipment, and other Resources statement for details).
+Dr. Earl brings a combination of ecological research experience and data-management knowledge to the project, and most of his time is devoted to addressing CAP’s data-management needs.
+He is the central point of contact and primary overseer of information resources for the program.

-Infrastructure: CAP leverages a diverse suite of technologies, and physical and digital resources to meet the project’s IM requirements.
-The Information Manager works closely with ASU Knowledge Enterprise staff who provide web-, application-, and database-services hosted on virtual Linux servers in the Amazon Web Services (AWS) or ASU cloud ecosystems.
+Infrastructure: CAP leverages a diverse suite of technologies, and physical and digital resources to meet the program’s IM requirements.
+The Information Manager works closely with ASU Knowledge Enterprise staff who provide web, application, and database services hosted on virtual Linux servers using Amazon Web Services (AWS) or ASU cloud ecosystems.
 These resources host the CAP website, other web resources (e.g., personnel and citation databases, CAP’s equipment reservation system, web-based data-entry applications), and centralized databases (MySQL, PostgreSQL) with appropriate access control, security, and recovery.
-ASU maintains an institutional agreement with Dropbox, which provides CAP staff and investigators with unlimited storage, and is used for document storage and as a collaboration tool.
+ASU has an institutional agreement with Dropbox, which provides CAP staff and investigators with unlimited storage; this is used for document storage and as a collaboration tool.
 All networked systems and web applications are password-protected, and ASU performs regular security sweeps to identify vulnerabilities or suspect behavior.
 CAP organizational GitHub and GitLab accounts house all project-related code and informatics documentation.
 The local network supports high-bandwidth connectivity with high-speed internet access through ASU’s connections to the Internet2 backbone.

-data policies
+Data policies